5 Ways to Optimize Your Tech to Reduce Donor Abandonment

 However, if your website had proper navigation tools, the situation may have gone something more like this: The same person follows a link to your website to read more about your organization.
 They find out that their interests align perfectly with your mission, and decide to help you make a difference.
 So they click on your easy-to-find donation page and become a new donor.

-To check your navigation of your site, you should:
+To check the navigation of your site, you should:

 - Test the navigation yourself to make sure your website is functioning the way you want it to.
 Sometimes pages get added or removed without fully knowing the impact it can have on existing navigation menu options.